-There’s nothing quite like finding your rhythm on a run — until that familiar twinge shows up on the outside of your knee.
+There’s nothing quite like it.
+Finding your rhythm on a run until that familiar twinge shows up on the outside of your knee.
 You slow down, hoping it’ll ease off, but it only gets sharper.
 Maybe you cut the run short, hoping a few days off will sort it.
 Then next time?
 It’s back again.

 If this sounds like you, there’s a fair chance you’re dealing with ITB Syndrome — and it’s something we see all the time here at Invigor Health, especially among runners training in the Eastern Suburbs, around Bondi Junction and Maroubra.